BBaysinger/bb-portfolio/README.md

 - Additional polish and performance passes as time allows
 - Global light/dark mode preferences via Redux
 - Fluxels should be implemented in WebGl and/or Pixi shaders
+- Accessability should be improved with respect to ARIA, rem font scaling, etc...

 Note: Earlier plans for “custom Express/Mongo backend” were superseded by the fully integrated Payload CMS backend present in this repo.